...

 • Slackness in Duty

-• Demand of illegal gratification
+• Demand for illegal gratification

-All complaints are sent to senior officials for appropriate action to be taken.
-In any case, they will not be forwarded to a police officer from the subdivision who is obliged to call the complainant himself within 8 hours and report to the IGP Complaints Center that he has been in contact with the applicant.
 In addition, these officials must submit their final reports within the stipulated deadline.
 Complaints about unlawful detention and unlawful gratification requests must be sent within 24 hours.
 Likewise, complaints about the non-registration of the FIR and the arrest of an innocent person must be answered within 72 hours, and other types of complaints must be reported within two weeks.

 Lodge E-Complaint